Madhuram: Music

 Hesham Abdul Wahab and Govind Vasantha composed the songs of the movie.
-Govind Vasantha arranged the background score in the movie.
-Vinayak Sasikumar and Sharfu penned the lyrics for the songs.
+Govind Vasantha arranged the background score.
+Vinayak Sasikumar and Sharfu penned the lyrics.

 Reception

-The News Minute wrote that, "Ahammed Khabeer’s story is about hospital bystanders, which he has directed with beautiful visuals, especially of the food.
+The News Minute wrote that, "Ahammed Khabeer's story is about hospital bystanders, which he has directed with beautiful visuals, especially of the food.
 Joju George with the help of the unfailing Indrans and a talented crew of younger actors, gives us a cosy ride with Madhuram."
 Anasooya of Mathrubhumi News said that, "Madhuram is all about beautiful and sweet love stories.
 The film has lots of emotional moments that touches our heart.
 Joju George requires a special mention for his excellent performance.
 Music and framing used in the movie are also good."
 Asianet News wrote that, "Madhuram' is a beautiful film that lives up to the expectations of the audience when the director arrives for his next film after June."

 Sify rated the movie with 3.5 on 5 and wrote that, "Madhuram has its spectacular moments, which makes this a genuine effort.
 Joju George shines way ahead of the rest, with a stellar show.
 His chemistry with Shruti Ramachandran is so good."
 Baradwaj Rangan of Film Companion wrote that, "Madhuram is a set of love stories as sweet as the title.
 The film is so evenly made without getting too sugary or sentimental and that is the secret of the movie's success."